 4. Educate your frontline leaders

-Once you’re clear on what you want to say, share that information with managers.
+Once you’re clear on what you want to say, provide pay transparency training for managers to share the information — and how to say it.
 “We need to arm our leadership and HR to have those conversations and to really own the process,” said Woodward.

 When managers are well-informed on all underlying pay policies and can talk confidently about equitable pay, they can answer questions accurately and become HR’s biggest allies in cultivating a culture of fairness and building trust.